Horse blanket: Types of blankets

-Any blanket may be supplemented with a neck cover or a full hood.
+Most blankets may be supplemented with a neck cover or a full hood.
 Neck covers are often attached directly to the blanket.
 Hoods are a separate piece of horse "clothing", which cover the neck and come down the head to just above the muzzle of the horse, with holes cut for the eyes and ears.
 Summer weight hoods and neck covers help keep away insects and are also frequently used to keep a horse clean before a horse show.
 Winter weight hoods are used for warmth.
+Some blankets have a neck cover permanently attached, others have a detachable neck cover, and some have no attachment points for a neck cover.

+History

+Horse armour is thought to have been invented around 2500 BC, but proper horse blankets were first manufactured much, much later in 1857, in Troy, New Hampshire.